Linking Business Strategy and Leadership Strategy for Better Business Outcomes

 One helpful tool in developing a leadership strategy is to envision a “future perfect” state for transforming your organization and its leadership culture.
 You do this by asking questions such as:

-- What would your leadership culture be like if the business is running at peak efficiency and meeting all of its targets?
+- What would your leadership culture be like if the business was running at peak efficiency and meeting all of its targets?

 - What leader behaviors would you observe?